dsrichard97/dsrichard97/README.md

 🌱 I'm currently learning SQL, Python, and Machine Learning

-- 🌱 I’m currently learning deep learning and LLama models
-- 👯 I’m looking to collaborate on data engineering projects
+👯 I’m looking to collaborate on data engineering projects

-- 🤔 I’m looking for help with chatmodel enginer feature prompting
+🤔 I’m looking for help with chatmodel enginer feature prompting

 📨 For collaboration or other inquiries, reach me via [email](mailto:diazrichard98@gmail.com) or [LinkedIn](www.linkedin.com/in/richard-d-740b2a24b)